-In general, organic matter in soils can mineralize to provide between 20 and 65 lbs N/ac per 1% organic matter for crop utilization.
-However, it is not well understood whether the available N is closer to 20 lbs N/ac or 65 lbs N/ac per % organic matter.
-Previously, practice has been to allow for a minimum of 20 lbs N/ac per % organic matter; however, based on recent soil testing data in the Yakima Valley it appears that the contribution from organic matter should be increased from 20 lbs N/ac to 35-50 lbs N/ac per 1% organic matter when the fields have a history of manure applications3.
-In this mass balance, WSDA used 2.17% organic matter (based on the deep soil sampling results) and conversion rates of 20, 42.5, and 65 lb N/ac for each 1% organic matter.
-One source for this soil organic matter content can be manure, and the average 2.17% organic matter content of the soil tested during the deep soil sampling may be due to a history of manure applications on those fields.
+Table 12.
+Range of soil organic matter mineralization used for different crops

+Manure represents only one potential source for this soil organic matter content, and the average 2.17% organic matter content of the soil tested during the deep soil sampling may be due to a history of manure applications on those fields.
 However, there are a number of agricultural practices that producers use to increase the organic matter content of their soil.
-Direct seed and no-till practices both leave the soil undisturbed, preventing the rapid decomposition of organic matter that takes place when the upper layers of the soil profile are exposed to the atmosphere.
+Direct seed and notill practices both leave the soil undisturbed, preventing the rapid decomposition of organic matter that takes place when the upper layers of the soil profile are exposed to the atmosphere.
 Cover cropping can also be used to increase soil organic matter content.

 Crop nitrogen uptake: This is the amount of nitrogen taken up by the plant from the soil during the growing season.
 The crop nitrogen uptake is also part of the calculation for residual nitrogen above.
 This output is unique for each commodity, and was estimated by the IAWG.
-This output represents the amount of nitrogen taken up by the crop during the growing season; the estimates, ranges, and sources are detailed in Appendix G: Nitrogen Uptake Estimates.
+This output represents the amount of nitrogen taken up by the crop during the growing season; the estimates, ranges, and sources are detailed in Appendix G: Nitrogen uptake estimates.